nerdymishka/nerdymishka/pwsh/Nmx.Pwsh.Environment/README.md

 Setting machine and user variables on Mac are not currently supported.

-For machine and user variables on linux, it will attempt to update files if they exist:
+For machine and user variables on Linux, it will attempt to update files if they exist:

-- it will attempt to update /etc/environment for machine level variables
+- it will attempt to update /etc/environment for machine-level variables
-- it will attempt to update the a profile file in the following order; .zprofile, .bash_profile, and then .profile
+- it will attempt to update the profile file in the following order; .zprofile, .bash_profile, and then .profile

 ## NMX Variables

-Calling `Set-NmxEnvironmentVar` will set pre-determined in-process environment variables that are cross platform.
-The function is meant to be called as needed or as part of powershell profile script.
+Calling `Set-NmxEnvironmentVar` will set the predetermined in-process environment variables that are cross-platform.
+The function is meant to be called as needed or as a part of a PowerShell profile script.

 Many of the NMX prefixed environment variables are meant to append an application or powershell module name after the variable.